Geography of Zimbabwe: Mitigation

-Lightning is associated with weather patterns whereby there is a natural electrical discharge from the clouds which occurs for a very short period and it heats the ground or earth, it is usually accompanied by a bright flash and typical thunder.
-Lightning may damage a lot of things and may is dangerous to livelihood.

 Effects of lightning in Zimbabwe

 Lightning is very harmful; it affects both livelihood as well as the infrastructure.
 A number of people have been hospitalized and some died due to the effects of lightning this is evidenced when lightning bolt struck and wounded 13 male prisoners while they were having lunch at a jail in northwestern Zimbabwe, and in some areas especially game parks a number of animals have died due to lightning.
 Lightning also has a record of destroying infrastructure, one family in Beitbridge were left stranded as they lost their home to lightning.

 Mitigation

 To prevent and reduce the effects of lightning people are advised to avoid open spaces as well as standing under tall trees and to ensure that buildings have lightning protection.